Mario Benedetti: Career

-Exile, 1973 to 1985
+Exile, 1973–1985

 For 12 years, from 1973 to 1985, when a civic-military dictatorship ruled Uruguay, Benedetti lived in exile.
-He first went to Buenos Aires, Argentina, and then to Lima, Peru where he was detained, deported and then given amnesty.
+He first went to Buenos Aires, Argentina, and then to Lima, Peru, where he was detained, deported and then given amnesty.
 He went to Cuba in 1976 and the following year to Madrid, Spain.

 His exile was made particularly trying by the fact that his wife had to remain in Uruguay to look after both of their mothers.
 In 1980, he moved to Palma, Majorca.

 Return to Uruguay, 1985

-Benedetti returned to Uruguay in March 1985 following the restoration of democracy, and thereafter divided his time between Montevideo and Madrid.
-He has been granted Honoris Causa doctorates by the Universidad de la República, Uruguay, the Universidad de Alicante, Spain and the Universidad de Valladolid, Spain.
-In 1986 he was awarded Laureate Of The International Botev Prize.
+Benedetti returned to Uruguay in March 1985, following the restoration of democracy, and thereafter divided his time between Montevideo and Madrid.
+He was granted Honoris Causa doctorates by the Universidad de la República, Uruguay, the Universidad de Alicante, Spain and the Universidad de Valladolid, Spain.

+For his poetry and novels Benedetti won numerous international awards.
+In 1986, he was awarded Laureate Of The International Botev Prize.
 On 7 June 2005, he was named the recipient of the Menéndez Pelayo International Prize.
-His poetry was also used in the 1992 Argentine movie The Dark Side of the Heart (El lado oscuro del corazón) in which he read some of his poems in German.
+La Tregua, first published in 1960, has been translated into more than 20 languages and inspired the 1974 film The Truce.
+His poetry was also used in the 1992 Argentine movie The Dark Side of the Heart (El lado oscuro del corazón), in which he read some of his poems in German.

 In 2006, Mario Benedetti signed a petition in support of the independence of Puerto Rico from the United States.

 Personal life and death

-In the last ten years of his life Benedetti suffered from asthma and spent his winters in Madrid where it was summer in order to avoid the cold, though as his health deteriorated he eventually remained in Montevideo.
+In the last ten years of his life, Benedetti suffered from asthma and, in order to avoid the cold, spent his winters in Madrid where it was summer, though as his health deteriorated he eventually remained in Montevideo.
 In 2006, his wife Luz López died, ending more than six decades of matrimony.

-Before dying he dictated to his personal secretary, Ariel Silva, what would become his last poem:
+Before dying, he dictated to his personal secretary, Ariel Silva, what would become his last poem:

 He died in Montevideo on 17 May 2009.
 He had suffered from respiratory and intestinal problems for more than a year.
 His remains are buried at the National Pantheon in the Central Cemetery of Montevideo.

-Work

-For his poetry and novels Benedetti won numerous international awards.
-La Tregua, first published in 1960, has since been translated into over 20 languages (into English by Harry Morales) and inspired the 1974 film The Truce.
-Each year below links to either the corresponding "[year] in literature" or "[year] in poetry" article: